 Commercial or Business Waste

-If you’re disposing of commercial or business waste, you have a few different options.You could use your district council’s trade waste service, hire a licensed waste contractor, hire a skip, or take your waste to the Whetstone Transfer Station.
+If you’re disposing of commercial or business waste, you have a few different options.You could use your district council’s trade waste service, hire a licensed waste contractor or take your waste to the Whetstone Transfer Station.
 Keep in mind that there is a minimum charge for disposing of waste, which varies depending on the type of waste you’re discarding.